Nonparametric risk bounds for time-series forecasting: Bounds in practice

 To actually calculate the bound, we need a few more values.
-First, using the methods in \citet{McDonaldShalizi2011e,McDonaldShalizi2011a}, we can estimate $\beta_8=0.017$.
+First, using the methods in \citet{estimating-beta-mixing,McDonaldShalizi2015}, we can estimate $\beta_8=0.017$.
 For $a>8$, the optimal point estimate of $\beta_a$ is $0$.
 While this is presumably an underestimate, we will take $\beta_a=0$ for $a>8$.
-For the upper bound in \autoref{ass:B}, we use $M=\sqrt{2}$
+For the upper bound in \autoref{ass:B}, we use $M=\sqrt{\pi^2/2}$ which corresponds to the SV model being true.

 Combining these values with the VC dimension for the stochastic volatility model, we can bound the prediction risk.
-For $d=2$, the VC dimension can be no larger than 3.
-Finally, taking $\mu=538$, $a=11$, $d=2$, and $\E[Y^2_1]=1$, we get that $\delta_2(f) = 0.60 + 2.13=2.73$.
-The result is the bound

-with probability at least 0.85.
+Finally, we take $\mu=538$, $a=11$, $d=2$, and $\E[|Y_1|]=M$.
+The result is the bound $R_n(f) \leq 15.92$ with probability at least 0.95.
 In other words, the bound is much larger than the training error, but this is to be expected: the data are highly dependent, so the large $n$ translates into a relatively small effective sample size $\mu$.

 For comparison, we also computed the bound for forecasts produced with an AR(2) model (with intercept) and with the global mean alone.
 In the case of the mean, we take $\mu=658$ and $a=9$ since in this case, $d=0$.
 The results are shown in \autoref{tab:one}.
 The stochastic volatility model reduces the training error by 5\% relative to predicting with the mean, an improvement which is marginal at best.
 But the resulting risk bound clearly demonstrates that given the small effective sample size, even this gain may be spurious: it is likely that the stochastic volatility model is simply over-fitting.